near-ndc/widget-specs/pre-RFP/nominate.md

 2. Does a person have to announce their candidacy on-chain by nominating themselves prior to others being able to nominate them?
 Or can anyone nominate anyone, regardless of if they have announced their candidacy.
 The design in this document assumes the latter, but adds a requirement to self-nominate before becoming a full blown candidate that users can vote into office.
 The reason for this is that we don't want to enable wasting a vote on someone who hasn't confirmed that they would be interesting in taking the seat if elected.
 3. Feedback interface from the voting contract can be conteplated for a v2: 1) update candidate status from running to elected or defeated, 2) differentiate between incumbents and challengers.
 4. Should the Nominate widget only support NDC's official Council Roles, or should any DAO be able to leverage the functionality?
 This becomes a challenge with the whitelist of admins being able to curate the Council Roles, while at the same time allowing the general public to create their own Council Roles without oversight.
+5. Should we add an option to contribute monetarily to the nominee?

 ## Scope
 <!-- Define the scope and potential phases of the widget -->